 Research and other types of scholarly or creative activity generate data.
 Whether an architect created blueprints and computer-aided renderings, or a biologist collected specimens, both of their projects generated data.

 Data management is defined as the organization, storage, access, and preservation of data in its various forms (Henderson, 2016).
-Data management also includes what will be done with the data once a project is completed and how it may be shared and stored.
+This also includes what will be done with the data once a project is completed and how it may be shared and stored.

-For general tips and considerations on managing and sharing data, refer to an authoritative style, writing or research guide within your subject area; see a list in the Citations Research Guide or search the FAU Library Catalog.
-For example, psychology and social science fields that use the current Publication Manual of the American Psychological Association can refer to its chapter on APA's recommendations for data management.
-The current AMA Manual of Style for medicine provides some background and guidance in their section on ethical and legal considerations.
+For general tips and considerations on managing and sharing data, style guides often have good information.
+Look up data management in an authoritative style, writing or research guide within your subject area; see a list in the Citations Research Guide or search the FAU Library Catalog.
+Many of the style guides also have information on ethical and legal considerations concerning data management.

 Source: Henderson, M. E. (2016).
 Data management: A practical guide for librarians.
 Rowman & Littlefield.